jalian-systems/wp-pde/readme.txt

 3. Added delay_for_export() for post/page/metabox creation for making export work properly.
 4. Markup is structured better.
 5. Updated default styles for widget.
+6. Full screen editor support (use Command/Control+Enter to switch the editor mode)

 = 0.9.3 =